 He used to apportion to Ramadan a degree of worship that was not set aside to any other month.
 Sometimes he actually used to continue into the night.
 The Prophet salAllahu ‘alayhi wa sallam, however, forbade his companions from doing so.
 When they pointed out to him that he continued he responded saying, “My body is not like yours, I dwell with my Lord, He feeds me and gives me drink.”
 [Recorded by Bukhari and Muslim]

-When the Prophet salAllahu ‘alayhi wa sallam became satisfied from the worship of his Creator and his heart opened up to his aim and his mind rested with the remembrance of his Master and his condition improved by his closeness to His Lord, he forget all food and drink.
+When the Prophet salAllahu ‘alayhi wa sallam was satisfied with the worship of his Creator and his heart opened up to his purpose and his mind rested with the remembrance of his Master and his condition improved by his closeness to His Lord, he forgot all food and drink.
 As it was said, ‘spiritual power is in the essence of souls, it is not dependent on food or drink.
-Nothing can harm you if you have attained the knowledge of your Lord.
+Nothing can harm you if you have attained the knowledge of your Lord.’

-The Prophet Muhammad salAllahu ‘alayhi wa sallam was the best of those who remembered and worshiped Allah.
-As for the month of Ramadan it was made to be a season of worship and a time for remembrance and recitation.
-His nights were spent in supplication and humiliation unto his Lord, seeking His help, support, victory and guidance.
+Prophet Muhammad salAllahu ‘alayhi wa sallam was the best of those who remembered and worshiped Allah.
+As for the month of Ramadan, it was made to be a season of worship and a time for remembrance and recitation.
+His nights were spent in supplication and submission before his Lord, seeking His help, support, victory, and guidance.
 He read long chapters of the Quran and stayed for long period bowing (in ruku’) and prostrating himself before Him.
 Such was the desire that was never satisfied with worship, making his standing in the night a source of sustenance and supply as well as power and energy.
-Allah subhanahu wa ta’ala says in Surah al-Muzzamil Ayah 1, “O Thou enwrapped one!
-Keep awake [in prayer] at night, all but a small part.”
+Allah subhanahu wa ta’ala says in Surah al-Muzzamil,

 During the days of the fasting month, the Prophet salAllahu ‘alayhi wa sallam spent his time in propagating the Islamic call, engaging in Jihad, providing advice and training and reminding his companions.
 Among his practices was that the Prophet never commenced the fast of Ramadan except with a vision of what was to be achieved.